arschles/goprox/README.md

 A proxy server for Go packages, for you to run yourself

 # Work In Progress
-This repository is for my ideas right now.
+This project is under (slow) development right now.
+It won't work as intended for now.

 # Why?
 There are two reasons why you might want a proxy server: